akhaled01/ITNE352-LAB/README.md

 5. To run the TCP server, type `python run.py server`
 6. To run the TCP client, type `python run.py client`

+> It should be noted that `internal/files` houses the files served by the server, while `internal/client_files` houses the files requested by the client

 ## Libraries Used

 1. `socket` for TCP socket utilities